noisebridge/86-quiz/README.md

 To do:
-Escape quotes in the question array, as this causes the quiz to freeze
+Escape single quotes in the question array, as this causes the quiz to freeze